-There are just a few comprehensive statistics available about public procurement in Japan, to obtain a good overview about how and where Japanese government institutions spend their money.
+There are only a few comprehensive statistics available about public procurement in Japan, to obtain a good overview about how and where Japanese government institutions spend their money.
 Although various statistics can be found, they are difficult to compare as often different thresholds are applied when compiling the statistics.
 On this page you will find a selection of statistical resources regarding public procurement in Japan.

 Reports by the Japanese government to WTO